Go to Content

 Need HIPAA Compliant Shredding Services?
 Get A Free Quote Today

 HIPAA standards are high.
 If you’re an entity subject to the Privacy Rule, you need a shredding service provider who understands all the ins and outs of medical record shredding.
-PROSHRED®️ Security has extensive experience with the destruction of personal health information in paper and electronic forms, including hard drive and product destruction.
+Proshred®️ Security has extensive experience with the destruction of personal health information in paper and electronic forms, including hard drive and product destruction.
 We are the only ISO 9001 Certified by NSF-ISR secure on-site shredding company system in North America.
 Your HIPAA compliance and your patients’ privacy are our top priorities.
 Contact us today to arrange medical document shredding services for your business.

 HIPAA compliant shredding requires you to shred documents and hard drives so that they are not only unreadable but also can't be recreated.
 That means using a professional service like ours, since home and office shredders don't achieve those goals.